laccore/feldman/doc/manual.markdown

 #### Manual Correlation
-A manual correlation table contains one or more rows of data, each indicating a user-defined alignment of an on-splice core with an off-splice core.
-The resulting affine shift will override the default affine shift for that core.
+A manual correlation table contains one or more rows of data, each indicating a user-defined alignment of an off-splice core with an on-splice core.
+The resulting affine shift will override the default affine shift for the off-splice core.
 Each row consists of two sets of Identity Columns, and the point on each core to be aligned.

 A manual correlation table must include the following columns: